Discovering the Panasonic JR-200U

 The MC6800 features quite many addressing modes.
 Among the most interesting ones is the direct mode, which lets you access the first 256 bytes (the zero page) of the RAM quickly.
 Most of that area is occupied by system and BASIC variables by default.

-I’m trying to solve the actual clock speed of the CPU, as that 0.89 MHz has just been mindlessly repeated here and there.
-As the display controller generates the clock with some internal divisor, it’d be natural that the CPU gets something related to the TV standard.
-Indeed, dividing the NTSC carrier frequency by four would yield 8.94886 MHz.
+I’m still trying to solve the actual clock speed of the CPU, as that 0.89 MHz has just been mindlessly repeated here and there.
+As the display controller divides the NTSC-derived xtal 14.31818 MHz frequency with some probably 2n counter, it’d be natural that the CPU gets something related to that.
+Indeed, dividing the standard NTSC carrier frequency by four yields 0.894886 MHz.
 It remains to be seen whether the PAL version (200UP) follows the same convention.
+As the chrystal is 44.336, my current guess is that the Euro model runs at PAL/4 = 1.10840 MHz.

 The following chips can be found on the circuit board: